Louise Sartor (b.1988, Paris)

 Louise Sartor is currently in residence at the villa Médicis, Académie de France à Rome

-Sartor studied stage design at the Akademie der bildenden Künste in Vienna (2011), at the École Nationale Supérieure des Arts Décoratifs in Paris (from 2012 on), and later at the École Nationale Supérieure des Beaux-Arts in Paris (2015).
+Sartor studied stage design at the Akademie der bildenden Künste in Vienna (2011), at the École Nationale Supérieure des Arts Décoratifs in Paris (until 2012), and later at the École Nationale Supérieure des Beaux-Arts in Paris (until 2015).
 She devoted her graduation thesis to academic drawing, attended a “painting techniques” studio class, learned the chemistry necessary to master canvas preparation perfectly, reproduced Nicolas de Larguillière paintings in the Louvre, took classes in morphology and anatomical drawing ... in short did everything but what is presumably expected from a contemporary artist.

 Besides, she does not really care about belonging to that category or to any other for that matter, and, a Millennial through and through, for a while she considered devoting her practice to internet art only.
-Not because she was fascinated with the internet but because it seemed simpler, more streamlined, and more humble as well.
+Not only because she was fascinated with the internet but because it seemed simpler, more streamlined, and more humble as well.
 This she did not do, and there are now real paintings she consequently exhibits in France, Germany, Korea, the United States, England, Norway, Switzerland, and Hong Kong.
-This summer the young woman presented her most recent artworks in Marseille, right before flying to Rome.
 Sartor’s painting is highly figurative, executed in very small formats, preferably on salvaged cardboard supports (the environment is a Millennial obsession).
-“I first used torn pieces of paper, then other paper or cardboard shapes like toilet paper tubes or egg cartons, etc. Finally, whole everyday objects.
-Salvaging is like a rescue operation.
-Painting the object becomes a repair, elevating it as an artwork.
-I have an ever-increasing inventory of shapes and objects found in dumpsters or thrifted at garage sales, in thrift stores, and so forth.
-I care very much for these and often keep them for a very long time before I do something with them.”

 Sartor feels compelled to execute perfectly––and above all never frame––the scenes that appear on these small surface pieces saved from the shredder, giving them a curious, imposing presence similar to the one emanating from those small Renaissance portraits made of enamel on copper.

-“Over the last year, the view I have reproduced the most is of my ‘studio,’ that is to say the living room-cum-patio of a house I have been temporary loaned, near the seaside.
-It is close to a bar-restaurant-PMU [a betting outlet] that protrudes below my window and is flanked with two palm trees and a streetlamp, with the sea in the background.
-On the opposite sidewalk there is a cement bench that also provides an excellent motif.
-I have made several paintings on paper or cardboard with this view, as well as many sketches and drawings, virtual or on paper.
-This PMU has become my Mont Sainte-Victoire, my Rouen Cathedral.
-Less intimidating than these, it offers me as many possibilities as they do.”
 She mentions Cézanne and Monet, who came back to the same subjects over and over again, because she too has often “redone” the same image.
 She speaks in the same inspired way about Mondrian because he relentlessly painted his blue tree before moving on to geometrical abstraction.
 Like other Millennials she is persuaded that the avant-garde is a closed subject and that the pursuit of the new is not indispensable anymore to a serious visual art practice, and that it would be stupid to imagine a progress for the history of forms––like them, she is evidently wrong, but these are the rules in force nowadays.
 Like them, she views art history as a kind of mood board from which to pick up this and that from so-and-so and create sophisticated collages.
 Like them, she imposes her own pecking order on the organization of her sources and influences, where the Mona Lisa would be treated in the same way as a pastry from Pierre Hermé or as a pattern on a dress.
 But Louise Sartor cannot hide her fascination with painting and its history––here perhaps lies her difference––she admits to a recent obsession with Agnes Martin and on occasion paints with an iPad, yes, just like David Hockney, but she explains this is just a sketchbook for her, and once again an irreplaceable, streamlined solution.
-With the iPad, she’s got a support and an infinite color palette available in all situations; after all, the screen is pretty much the same size as her paintings.
+With the Samsung tab, she’s got a support and an infinite color palette available in all situations; after all, the screen is pretty much the same size as her paintings.